Highpoint2000/webserver-scanner/README.md

 ### v1.3 BETA:
 - Added Auto Scan Mode for  PE5PVB Firmware Devices including setting the scan hold time
+  ---> To do this, set the query in the header of the script to 'false'!

 ## Installation notes: